 House Check Forms

-If you are on vacation or away from your house for sometime and would like us to check on it.
-Please fill out the form above and drop it off to the police station.
+If you are on vacation or away from your house for some time and would like us to check on it, please fill out the House Check form and drop it off to the police station.
+House Check Form.

 Where do I dispose of my unwanted prescription drugs?

-The Buckingham Township Police Department is now in possession of a Med-Return Drug Collection Unit, located in the station's lobby.
-This unit allows residents to safely dispose of unwanted prescription and over the counter medications 24-hours a day 7-days a week.
-Residents are encouraged to make use of this program to minimize prescription drug misuse and to safe guard the environment.
-No liquids, inhalers or needles.
+The Buckingham Township Police Department participates in the Drug Take Back program and has a secure collection unit in the lobby of the Police Department which is available 24 hours 7 days a week.
+This unit allows for the safe collection and disposal of unwanted prescription and over the counter medications.
+Residents are encouraged to make use of this program to minimize prescription drug misuse and to safeguard the environment.
+No liquids, inhalers or needles please.

 Does Buckingham Township have a leash ordinance?

-Buckingham Township does not have a leash ordinance.
-According to the Pennsylvania Dog Law all dogs must be under control of their owner/handler and may not be allowed to run at large.
+No, the Township does not have a leash ordinance.
+According to the Pennsylvania Dog law, all dogs must be under the control of their owner/handler and may not be allowed to run at large.
 Dogs are personal property and owners are responsible for all damages caused by their dogs.
-For further information please contact the police department at (215) 794-8812.
+ALL dogs are required to be licensed by Bucks County.